ozz1webdev/codeproject4/README.md

 ## Future Implementation

-- **React:** The Complate Project will be with React implementation
+- **React:** The Complete Project will be with React implementation
 - **Notifications:** The user will be informt with Messages

 ## Deployment